 The City of Eugene’s newest Safe Sleep Site is now open at 410 Garfield.
 This site includes an indoor facility with 86 safe, heated spaces and a variety of features to support health and stability.

 The Dawn to Dawn program invites unsheltered individuals to sleep safely overnight in heated, heavy-duty communal tents.

 SVdP operates the Overnight Parking Program and two Safe Parking Programs for those sheltered in their vehicles.

 Youth and Family Services

-St. Vincent de Paul provides life stabilizing services to families with children under the age of 18, including emergency services, overnight and day shelter, and onsite childcare.
+St. Vincent de Paul provides life stabilizing services to families with children under the age of 18, including emergency services, overnight and day shelter.
 Youth and Family Services offer wraparound case management support and advocacy to meet the unique needs of families experiencing homelessness.

-First Place Family Center and Night Shelter Annex is in urgent need of volunteers, specifically in our kitchen and providing meals.
+First Place Family Center and Night Shelter Annex is in urgent need of volunteers in our kitchen and providing meals.
 If you are part of or know a group interested in helping, fill out this volunteer form:

 Feedback on our Youth and Family Services helps us better our programs and best serve our community.
 Provide feedback on your experience here:

 First Place Family Center